Mass Email: The 2023 Complete Guide (+10 Essential Strategies)

 - There’s no faster way to send email blasts.
 Even the easiest-to-use email platform, app, or service out there isn’t going to be faster the old paste-and-send.

 - It’s totally free.
 While most email services have some free plan, when you’re sending high-volume emails and want all available features, you’ll likely have to pay.
 Pasting addresses into Gmail or Outlook and hitting send is free.

 - No personalization or guise of individual sending.
 You won’t be able to use mail merge features on your emails; and adding personalization elements to mass emails is proven to make a significant difference in your results.
 Not only that, but your recipients will know it’s a mass email because they’ll see you sent it To or you CC’ed a bunch of people (or they’ll see they were Bcc’ed).
 One of the biggest goals with mass emails is to make them not look like mass emails.

 - No other advanced features.
 Want to send an automated follow-up sequence that only stops when a person takes your desired action (e.g., click, reply, open)?
 Can’t do that with the paste-and-send method.
-You also can’t do things like advanced scheduling, A/B testing, email verification, unsubscribe management, or the dozens of other features you’ll have with the top mass email platforms like GMass.
+You also can’t do things like advanced scheduling, A/B testing, email verification, using an email template, unsubscribe management, or the dozens of other features you’ll have with the top mass email platforms like GMass.

 - No deliverability help.
 Sending an email directly with the To/Cc/Bcc method isn’t going to make a notable difference in your deliverability.
-Your emails can still wind up in spam if you haven’t taken proper deliverability improvement steps, like setting a custom tracking domain using a Spam Solver tool to assess your email pre-send.
+Your emails can still wind up getting dinged by a spam filter if you haven’t taken proper deliverability improvement steps, like setting a custom tracking domain using a Spam Solver tool to assess your email pre-send.